Skip to main content

 ldap_port = 636

-setupad9.png Note: if your doesn't use the Log On tab of the service (machine not in the AD domain), the 4th can be red.
+• Launch the service setupad9.png Note: if you used a config.ini file (machine not in the AD domain), the 4th led will be red.

 • Refresh the page: the connector should show up in the table.